MohitBajpai78271/MohitBajpai/README.md

 # 🚀 Mohit Bajpai - Software Developer Portfolio

 Welcome to my portfolio!
-I am a dedicated software developer with expertise in iOS app development, backed by hands-on experience through internship and diverse software projects.
+I am a dedicated software developer with expertise Machine Learning, Data Analysis, Data Science and iOS app development, backed by hands-on experience through internship and diverse software projects.
 Below is an overview of my professional experience, key projects, and technical skills.
 I invite you to explore my work and connect with me for further collaboration!

 ## 👨‍💻 About Me